-The installation of the solar cross walk units took place in December 2015.
+The installation of the solar crosswalk units took place in December 2015.
 Please use caution after pressing the button to activate the flashing beacons.
 Although when the button is pushed it prompts the motorists to yield to the crossing pedestrian/bicyclist, they may not see either the pedestrian/bicyclist or flashing light immediately.
 Cross the street safely when the vehicles have come to a complete stop

-Project Purpose Provide safe routes for children to walk or ride to school as part of the Batavia Bicycle Plan & Safe Routes to school evaluations.
+Provide safe routes for children to walk or ride to school as part of the Batavia Bicycle Plan and Safe Routes to school evaluations.

-Project Funding This project has received Safe Routes to School funding in the amount of 100%.
-The contract was awarded by IDOT in July 2015.
+This project has received Safe Routes to School funding in the amount of 100%.
+The contract was awarded by the Illinois Department of Transportation (IDOT) in July 2015.